 Main culprits: Journalists (looking at you, sports commentators!)
 Advertisers.
 Business people.
 Teenagers.

-Check out the newest product in the T.G.V. (high speed train) line, introduced this week by the très French S.N.C.F.: le Ouigo.
+Check out the newest product in the T.G.V. (high speed train) line, introduced by the très French S.N.C.F.: le Ouigo.
 Get it?
 We Go/Oui-Go already has its own website.
 We predict a very bright future for this little guy…

 |OuiGo: The low cost TGVTrop top.
 Trop cool.